OCU intends to remove frescoes and wall paintings from seized Odesa church

 The authors of the statement did not specify which frescoes they believe “have no connection to the saints of universal Orthodoxy.”

-Particular attention was devoted to the image of the Holy Right-Believing Prince Alexander Nevsky, to whom the church is dedicated.
-Representatives of the Dumenko-led structure argued that the veneration of the saint near a Ukrainian medical institution is “unacceptable.”
+Particular attention was devoted to the image of the Holy Right-Believing Prince Alexander Nevsky, in whose honor the church was consecrated.
+OCU officials believe that the veneration of the saint near a Ukrainian medical facility is "unacceptable."

-The OCU also intends to rededicate the church in honor of St. Agapitus of the Kyiv Caves.
-At the same time, it dismissed reports of a forcible seizure of the church as “deliberate manipulation” and a “provocation.”
+The OCU plans to reconsecrate the Church of St. Agapitus of the Kyiv Caves.
+In the OCU, any reports or evidence of a forcible takeover of the shrine were called "conscious manipulation" and a "provocation."

 As previously reported, on June 23, 2026, representatives of the OCU, assisted by employees of the private security company Samson, forcibly took control of the St. Alexander Nevsky Church of the UOC located on the grounds of a military hospital in Odesa.
 During the takeover, the attackers reportedly assaulted the secretary of the Odesa Eparchy and several parishioners and expelled the clergy of the canonical Church from the shrine.